How do you stop feeling sick on Wegovy?

 1. Stay hydrated

-Staying hydrated is one of the top tactics for avoiding nausea, diarrhea, and other common GI side effects of Wegovy.
-However, because the drug makes you feel fuller, people often end up drinking less than they did before starting treatment, making them even more at risk of feeling queasy on Wegovy.
+However, because the drug makes you feel fuller, people often end up drinking less than they did before starting treatment.
+This can make them even more at risk of feeling queasy on Wegovy.

-To avoid feeling sick on Wegovy, make sure you are drinking 8–10 cups of clear, sugar-free liquids every day.
 Now, that may be easier said than done.
 So, here are a few helpful tips to make sure you’re getting enough fluids on Wegovy:

-• Spruce up your glass of H20 with lemon or fruit slices
+• Spruce up your glass of H20 with lemon or fruit slices.

-• Sneak in additional hydration through water-rich foods, such as soups, yogurt, popsicles, gelatin (Jell-O)
+• Sneak in additional hydration through water-rich foods, such as soups, yogurt, popsicles, gelatin (Jell-O).

 2. Stop eating once you feel full